The Frizzled Leek

 • Roughly chop the dried hibiscus flowers.
 Chopping the hibiscus will make measuring out the right amount easier.

 • Massage the lemons.
-Before juicing the lemon's I like your roll them on a cutting board and massage them.
+Before juicing the lemon I like to roll them on a cutting board and massage them.
 This will yield more juice from each lemon.

 • Don't fill popsicle molds to the top.
 Water expands when frozen so fill molds 90% up but leave for expansion.